Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 * **Output**

-This output file of this step is a sorted Splam-cleaned BAM file.
+The output file of this step is a sorted Splam-cleaned BAM file.
 You can replace the original BAM file with this cleaned BAM file to do the transcript assembly, quantification, and all other downstream analyses!

 .. admonition::  Here are some **optional arguments**:
     :class: note